omnetpp/docs.omnetpp.org/tictoc/index.md

 @tableofcontents

-@section sentrcvd 5.1 Displaying the number of packets sent/received
+### 5.1 Displaying the number of packets sent/received

 To get an overview at runtime how many messages each node sent or received, we've added two counters to the module class: numSent and numReceived.